ILLINOIS EQUAL PAY ACT

 Who does this apply to?

-All employers who file a federal EEO-1 report and have at least 100 employees in Illinois.
+All private employers who file a federal EEO-1 report and have at least 100 employees in Illinois.

 What do employers need to do?

-Any private employer with more than 100 employees in Illinois must obtain an “equal pay registration certificate” from the Illinois Department of Labor (IDOL) before March 24th, 2024 as well as recertify every two years thereafter.
+Covered employers in Illinois needed to obtain an “equal pay registration certificate” from the Illinois Department of Labor (IDOL) before March 24th, 2024, as well as recertify every two years thereafter.
 Companies who fail to certify will be subject to civil penalties of up to $10,000.

 How do employers obtain the Equal Pay Registration Certificate from Illinois Department of Labor (IDOL)?